jfcherng-sublime/ST-ASS/messages/update_message.md

 Preferences » Package Settings » Advanced Substation Alpha (ASS) » CHANGELOG

-## 2.2.1
+## 2.3.0

+- Add the ability to open plugin settings from the main menu.
-- Fix settings file is not found.
+- Revert "Fix settings file is not found." from `2.2.1` (false alarm).